The Greatest Generation

 The Me Generation

 The Baby Boomer generation, unlike their parents, never had to experience the same kind of hardship, deprivation and daily struggle to survive.
 Not only did they live in a time of comparative peace and prosperity, but advances in modern medicine eradicated a host of infectious diseases.
 During their years, fast food became ubiquitous.
 Shopping centers sprang up across the country.
-Vast distribution networks made fresh fruits, vegetables and even seafood available year round from coast to coast.
+Vast distribution networks made fresh fruits, vegetables and even seafood available from coast to coast year round.
 Radio gave way to TV and commercials began to raise peoples’ expectations with a deluge of enticing ads.
 This generation has come to be known as the “Me Generation.”

 Having experienced an ever rising standard of living throughout their childhood years, Baby Boomers expected the same for their children.
 They indulged them in ways previous generations never could.
 On the contrary, the greatest generation needed the children’s contributions for the family to thrive.
 But Baby Boomers’ children grew up in cities and suburbs surrounded by comfort and convenience.
-And for the first time, children became a liability rather than an asset as parents provided every opportunity for them get ahead and spent hours chauffeuring them from one activity to another.
+And for the first time, children became a liability rather than an asset as parents provided every opportunity for them get ahead, spending hours chauffeuring them from one activity to another.

 Most Millennials were raised in the public schools by teachers who carefully protected their fragile sense of self esteem from any kind of negative feedback.

 Other adults didn’t help either, encouraging over-familiarity by insisting that young people call them by their first name.
-Nor would they ever scold or reprimand other’s children for misbehavior lest they risk the wrath of an over-protective parent.
+Nor would they ever scold or reprimand other children for misbehavior lest they risk the wrath of an over-protective parent.

 Now these Millennials have become young adults and Baby Boomers are reaping the consequences of their over-indulgence.
 They are discovering that their obsession with self esteem has led to a generation of young adults who will not tolerate disagreement.
 When they are offended, which doesn’t take much, they take to the streets in protest.
 They destroy property, slander their opponents on social media, and demand safe spaces where they don’t have to listen to contrary points of view.

-Baby Boomers failure to demand a modicum of respect from their children has bred contempt for past generations as well, as shown by their zeal for destroying monuments to national heroes whose politics or lifestyles they dislike.
+Baby Boomers failure to demand a modicum of respect from their children has bred contempt for past generations as well, as shown by their zeal for destroying monuments to national heroes whose politics or lifestyles they disapprove of.
 Many have completely rejected the values upon which our nation was built as indicated by a recent poll that shows almost half of millennials would rather live in a socialist society.

 An Irreversible Trend

 The Bible describes people in the last days like this, “But understand this, that in the last days… people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, heartless, unappeasable, slanderous, without self-control, brutal, not loving good, treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God,” (2 Tim 3:1-4).
 This is an apt description of Millennials.
 It is a generation that has been given more than any previous generation and appreciates it less.
 It is dedicated first and foremost to self-gratification.
 It looks down upon its elders and their values.
-In fact, a recent poll showed that nearly half of all Millennials would reject the freedoms secured by previous generations to live under socialism.

 Perhaps the Baby Boomer generation may one day realize that protecting their children from the hardships of life may also have prevented them from developing such character strengths as kindness, sympathy, compassion, generosity and the other graces that the greatest generation had in such abundant supply.
 Unfortunately, it is too late to reverse the trend now.